llwt/aerospace-layout-manager/README.md

 ## ⚙️  How it works (high level)

 1. **Clear** – moves every window currently in the target workspace to `stashWorkspace`.
-2. **Move** – ensures each app is running, then moves its first window into the layout’s workspace, depth-first.
+2. **Move** – ensures each app is running, then moves its first window into the layout's workspace, depth-first.
 3. **Reposition** – flattens the workspace, sets the requested layout type, and joins / splits panes according to the JSON hierarchy.
 4. **Focus** – switches to the fully-arranged workspace.